Hi cat lovers everywhere! Skye Blake here with a hot topic in animal rescue… “kill” vs. “no-kill” shelters.

 “No-kill” shelters are privately funded and either euthanize animals only when medically necessary or refuse to do it at all.

-They’re able to choose what animals are admitted and can refuse to take any more when full in order to control overcrowding.
+They’re able to choose what animals they take in and can refuse to take any more when full in order to control overcrowding.

 This makes it possible for them to claim they’re “no-kill”.